On this page

 • Biggest drawbacks: You’ll only earn 3% back on the first $6,000 spent on your U.S. supermarket, U.S. gas station and U.S. online retail purchases each year (after which your rate drops to 1% back).
 If you spend heavily in these categories, this cap could make the Blue Cash Everyday less rewarding than even a card that charges an annual fee (like the Blue Cash Preferred).

-• Alternatives: If you’re looking for a little more flexibility with your cash back categories, you may prefer the Bank of America Customized Cash card, which earns bonus cash back in an eligible category of your choice, as well as on groceries and wholesale club purchases.
+• Alternatives: If you’re looking for a little more flexibility with your cash back categories, you may prefer the Bank of America® Customized Cash Rewards credit card, which earns bonus cash back in an eligible category of your choice, as well as on groceries and wholesale club purchases.
 You can swap out your chosen bonus category once per calendar month and pick from a variety of popular options, including gas, dining, online shopping and more.
 You should note that there is a cap on combined quarterly purchases with these two bonus categories.

 • Bottom line: This card’s low cost and practical bonus categories should make it a valuable everyday rewards option, especially if you do a lot of online shopping.